jadynskye/jadynskye/README.md

 <h1 align="center">Hi 👋, I'm Jadyn Reid</h1>
-<h3 align="center">Third-year computer science student at Florida Atlantic University with a passion for startups and app/game development.
+<h3 align="center">Third-year computer science student minoring in AI at Florida Atlantic University with a passion for startups and app/game development.
 I enjoy transforming ideas into real-world solutions and solving problems through technology.</h3>

 - 🔭 I’m currently working on **finishing my B.S. degree in Computer Science with a minor in AI and creating a new ios app**